nextgis/nextgisweb/doc/developer/change.rst

    }

 .. note::
-   Payload of change resource request is equal to create resource request payload.
-The request must be authorized.
+   Payload of this request may be equal to create new resource request payload, but some fields can be omitted.
+   Request must be authorized.

 Change file bucket resource
 -----------------------------